ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 | `body` | A string that is either plain text, a JSON object or array, or a Base64 encoded string for binary data.
 The body is considered empty if it is null, an empty string (""), or undefined.
 The default is an empty body. |
 {: caption="JSON property results in a {{site.data.keyword.codeengineshort}} function"}

-Depending on the value of the `Content-Type` set in the header field of the function results, the content of the body field needs to contain the the following:
+Depending on the value of the `Content-Type` set in the header field of the function results, the content of the body field needs to contain the following information:

 | `Content-Type` | Body value | Example |
 |----------------|------------|---------|
 | Empty or `application/json` | A JSON object | `body: { env: process.env }` |